Alyssa-R/word-count/Report.md

 finished and entered their information.

 To ensure accurate results in the master hashtable, we added two parts to our design.
-The first is our `merge` method, which adds another hashtable into the results of the master, adding a new key/value pair if the word had not been previously found or adding the new value to the existing key's value if the key was already in master.
+The first is our `mergeWithMaster` method, which adds another hashtable into the results of the master, adding a new key/value pair if the word had not been previously found or adding the new value to the existing key's value if the key was already in master.
 The other part of our design ensures that no two threads attempt to alter the master hashtable at the same time.
 Because we only alter this hashtable as shared content between threads, we trimmed our critical section down to only the merging of the 'instance' hashtables with the master, so threads can run as much code as possible before potentially being blocked by semaphores.

+####Other Challenges
+######Static Variables
+Because we used static variables to share data between threads, we had/have to ensure that our code is freshly compiled before each run (ex. to set the master hashtable back to null) so that the count of each words starts from zero every run.

 ####Semaphores
 ###### `mutex`